Leading Slide Bearing Manufacturers

 Carbon Insert Bearings

 Graphite is employed as a shaft lubricant when the environment is too abrasive for rolling-element bearings.
-The cast bronze used in the conventional design is machined to the bearing's specifications, and holes are drilled through the casting's outer surface and into its inner surface.
-The holes are subsequently filled with graphite plugs.
-Sintered bronze with steel backings and graphite impregnation are some variations that allow for both dry and self-lubricated operation.
-In addition, high-temperature environments frequently employ graphite bearings.
+In carbon insert bearings, the cast bronze used in the conventional design is machined to the bearing's specifications, and holes are drilled through the casting's outer surface and into its inner surface.
+The holes are subsequently filled with graphite plugs, resulting in a self-lubricating surface ideal for dry or high-temperature operations.

 Carbon Slide Bearing